Monkey Facts

 Examples of this troop structure include howler monkeys and patas monkeys.
 Traveling in troops also protects them from predators.

-Human beings are not the only ones with opposable thumbs, which are needed for grasping and can rotate in different directions.
-They are rare among animals because most of them do not need thumbs to survive.
+Humans are not the only ones with opposable thumbs, which are needed for grasping and can rotate in different directions.
+They are rare among animals because most do not need thumbs to survive.

-However, in some Old and New World monkeys, they are common.
+However, they are common in some Old and New World monkeys.
 Old World monkeys like baboons, macaques, and grivets use their thumbs to hold onto trees and objects.

-Few New World monkeys, like the squirrel, night, and capuchin monkeys, have opposable thumbs.
-Other animals like koalas, apes, and chimp species also have opposable thumbs.
+Few New World monkeys, like squirrels, night, and capuchins, have opposable thumbs.
+Other animals, such as koalas, apes, and chimps, also have opposable thumbs.

 Interesting monkey facts for kids and adults